 Clean eating is a healthy nutritional lifestyle that is based on whole, unprocessed foods.
 By eating clean, you provide your body with all the right nutrients it needs to function at its best.
 At the same time, you avoid eating overly-processed foods which are one of the key causes of obesity and chronic diseases.

 The best thing about clean eating: it’s not about dieting.
 Instead, it’s about focusing on tasty, but nutritious foods.
 No calorie counting, no crash dieting.
 Many people have tried one of those over-hyped diets before and realized after a certain period of time that diets just don’t work.
 With clean eating, it’s different.
 You don’t have to count calories or track anything, nor do you have to eat cabbage for 2 weeks straight.
-Clean eating is an easily applicable nutritional approach, no matter if you are vegetarian, vegan or if you suffer from food intolerances.
+Eating healthier is an easily applicable nutritional approach, no matter if you are vegetarian, vegan or if you suffer from food intolerances.

-The principles of clean eating
+The principles of eating cleaner

 Whole foods are the foundation of clean eating.
 These are foods which are either eaten in their natural form without being processed, or are made of just one ingredient only.
 This is why they also usually don’t need a nutrition label.
 Besides eating whole, unprocessed food, eating clean also means sticking to high quality food, particularly when it comes to veggies, fruits, meat and fish.
 This is why we suggest always going for the organic alternative whenever you can.
 Your body will thank you for making the right choice.
 And to help protect the environment and support local farmers, try buying regional produce where it is offered.